freeCodeCamp/freeCodeCamp/guide/english/java/strings/index.md

 ```

 #### Splitting Strings
-If you want to split a string into multiple parts it can easily be done through ```.split()``` this creates an array of the split up parts of the string.
+If you want to split a string into multiple parts it can easily be done through ```.split()``` this creates an array of the split up parts of the string.We can use those splitted substrings by using their index in array.

 Example of using a delimiter (",") to split a string
 ```java